drgeb/gargage/README.md

 kitchen test
 ```

-**NOTE**:  Due to the limitations of running MacOSX in Docker, the MacOSX tasks are not extensively tested.
+**NOTE**:  Due to the limitations of running MacOSX in Docker or EC2, the MacOSX tasks are not extensively tested.

 ### Related Projects